auth0/docs/articles/applications/index.md

 # Core Concepts: Clients

-A client is one of the core concepts in Auth0, which is why it's important to know how this relates to your applications and the impact this will have on auditing, authorization, billing, etc.
+A **client** is an Auth0 core concept, so it's important to know how:

+1. They relate to your applications;
+2. They impact auditing, authorization, billing, and so on.

-> Depending on the concepts or technologies you're working with, a client might also be referred to as an **application** or a **relying party**.
+> Depending on the technologies you use, a client may also be referred to as an **application** or a **relying party**.

 ## Clients in Auth0